GPGN268/SP2026-FP08-Insight-Mission/README.md

 * Petra:

 * Shelby: My main role in this project was organization and communication.
 Each of us had different project pitches at the beginning but we ultimately decided to go with mine.
 I communciated my original motivation and goals to my team members and helped assigned tasks on the project board.
-I also helped locate and download the data as well as contibute to the readme and slideshow.
+I also helped locate and download the data (UMD data downloader) as well as contibute to the readme and slideshow.
 Finally, I applied Poisson's ratio to our Vp/Vs ratio data and created plots to visualize the corellation between the two.

 ## References
 - InSight.
 (2018).
 Lockheed Martin. https://www.lockheedmartin.com/en-us/products/insight-mars-lander.html